-- 1.2.4 Storage location of the commands of each product - (2) Setting the SSO definition information for NNMi - 1.6 Setting up the Monitoring Agent (for Linux) - 2.
+- 1.2.4 Storage location of the commands of each product - (2) Setting the SSO definition information for NNMi - 2.
 Configuring JP1 Network Management Products

 1.4.5 Setting up WebGUI of SSO (for Linux)

 Set up WebGUI of SSO on Windows where you use SSO Console.